redsanket/spark/external/hive/guide/faq/index.rst

    on the data that already exists on HDFS.
 A table that exists in other storage systems (HBase alone is supported so far) can also be represented in Hive using ``StorageHandlers``.
    See |DDL|_ on how to create external tables.

+.. _hdfs_permissions:
+.. topic:: **How do I make my tables/partitions readable by someone else?**

+    Permissions to Hive's databases/tables/partitions are currently governed by the HDFS permissions on their corresponding HDFS paths.
+E.g. To read a table's partitions, a user would need to be granted read-permissions on the partitions' data paths.

+    It is recommended that production-tables have their data stored under ``hdfs:///projects/<project_name>``, owned by a suitable production headless account.
+    User databases may be stored under ``hdfs:///user/<userid>/<database_name>``.

+    **Note**:
+        1. *DO NOT point databases directly to ``hdfs:///user/<userid>``.* Dropping your database will obliterate your home directory, replacing it with a smoking crater.
+        2. Do not store data in ``hdfs:///tmp`` unless you're comfortable with losing said data.

+    The recommended way to manage permissions is as follows:

+        1. Ensure the data directories have 750 permissions.
+        2. Only the owner (user or headless account) has write permissions.
+Only this user can write to, add/drop tables/partitions.
+        3. Grant read permissions to an appropriate group.
+Users requesting read permission will need to be added to said group.

+.. _external_tables_to_readable_data:
+.. topic:: **I have (only) read-access to ``hdfs:///x/y/z``.
+Why am I not allowed to create EXTERNAL tables pointing to those locations?**

+    To create a Hive object (database/table/partition) pointing to a directory, the user would need to be the HDFS owner of said directory.
+It is not enough to have read-permissions.
+This is by design.
+Were this not the case:

+        1. When the actual owner deletes the HDFS data, the Hive objects would be dangling pointers to non-existent data paths.
+        2. Any new partitions added to a table will not be available on the replica table, unless added explicitly.
+        3. Any schema changes made on the source table would render the replica table unreadable.

+    Rather than to create (possibly duplicate) Hive objects for data that a user doesn't own, it is recommended that the user work with the data-owner to create Hive definitions for the data.

 .. _limitations_ext:
 .. topic:: **Are there any limitations with using external tables?**